NicoOosterwijk/musicplayers/README.md

 Dependencies
 ------------

 A known public key must exist on the MusicPlayer to be altered.
-This public key must match the private key in your GitLab account.
+This public key must match the private key in your Git account.

 Main Playbook
 -------------